 Read more: NoSQL vs. SQL Databases: Understand the Differences and When to Use

-Perhaps the most important factor impacting whether you should use a relational or non-relational database is the type of data you are storing.
+The most important factor to consider when deciding whether you should use a relational or non-relational database is the type of data you are storing.
 If you’re working with structured data that is easily stored within tables, then you will likely be using a relational database.
-But, if you’re working with either unstructured data or a mix of both structured and unstructured data, then you will need to use a non-relational database.
+If you’re working with either unstructured data or a mix of both structured and unstructured data, then you will need to use a non-relational database.

 Note: While a non-relational database can store structured data, a relational database cannot store unstructured data.

 Another factor impacting the kind of database you decide to use is the volume of data you will store in your database.
-Typically, non-relational databases are better suited to large volumes of data than relational databases, which work most efficiently with small to medium-sized amounts of data.
+Typically, non-relational databases are better suited to large volumes of data than relational databases, which work best with small to medium-sized amounts of data.

-If you’re working with big data or ever-growing amounts of real-time data, then you might consider using a non-relational database.
+If you’re working with big data or ever-growing amounts of real-time data, then consider using a non-relational database.

-The last question you will want to consider is who will actually be using your database regularly and for what purpose.
+The last question to consider is who will be using your database regularly and for what purpose.

-Generally speaking, non-professionals find that relational databases are much easier to use than non-relational databases, which can require additional knowledge.
-However, there are some scenarios when a non-relational database might make more sense for your needs, such as if you are continuously collecting real-time business data that must also be quickly analyzed to form business insights.
+Generally speaking, non-professionals find that relational databases are much easier to use than non-relational databases, which can require additional training.
+However, there are some scenarios when a non-relational database makes more sense for your needs, such as if you are continuously collecting real-time business data that must also be quickly analyzed to form business insights.

 The right database is the one that best fits your business and its goals, so make sure to consider these important questions before picking a database.